Chouf massacres (1977): Maaser el-Chouf

 In Maaser el-Chouf, 9 people were killed during a funeral and 3 others who were fleeing along with 9 people from a neighboring village called Machghara.
 As a result 25,000 Christians fled the area, mostly moving to East Beirut.

 Brih

 On August 21, Druze leftist gunmen attacked St George's Church during prayers on Sunday with automatic gunfire inside and around the church killing 13 people.
 The Christian population fled the village.
 However, current construction projects have taken place to repair abandoned Christian houses with the aim of repopulating the Christian households of Brih.

 Other attacks

 Other killings took place in Barouk (28 killed), Botmeh (9 killed), Kfarnabrakh (6 killed), Fraydis (6 killed), as well as in Baadaran, Shurit, and Ain-Zhalta.
 Many victims were reported to have been mutilated and women sexually abused.

 Aftermath

-Between 1975 to 1977, after numerous successive attacks terrorizing the population, around 260,000 Christians (60% of the Christian population in the Chouf) fled their villages mostly moving to Beirut and its surrounding suburbs.
+Between 1975 and 1977, after numerous successive attacks terrorizing the population, around 260,000 Christians (60% of the Christian population in the Chouf) fled their villages mostly moving to Beirut and its surrounding suburbs.